mpox rash

 How is it Transmitted?

-Because of its rarity, virologists and other researchers are continuing to study mpox transmission to learn everything they can about this outbreak.
+Because of its rarity, virologists and other researchers are continuing to study Mpox transmission to learn everything they can about this outbreak.

-It’s far more likely that it’s only spreading during sex because of direct contact with an active rash.
-That’s why it’s important to monitor symptoms for mpox or any other lesions and avoid direct or indirect contact with others during an active outbreak.
+Men, women, and children can get it.
+That’s why it’s important to monitor symptoms for Mpox or any other lesions and avoid direct or indirect contact with others during an active outbreak.

 Research continues on mpox transmission